ChocolateLoverRaj/rust-os-tutorial/README.md

+A walkthrough for making your own operating system in Rust, inspired by [Philipp Oppermann's blog "Writing an OS in Rust"](https://os.phil-opp.com/)

 ## 🚧 In Construction 🚧
-Feel free to follow parts 0-6.
-Part 7 and on still need to be rebased, since I changed part 6.

-A walkthrough for making your own operating system in Rust, inspired by [Philipp Oppermann's blog "Writing an OS in Rust"](https://os.phil-opp.com/)
+Feel free to follow parts 0..=10.
+If you see more parts, keep in mind that they might be incomplete and completely rewritten.
+Also, even parts 0..=10 could be completely rewritten, since this tutorial will constantly evolve.

 ## Contribution Welcome
 This is a tutorial and meant to be a community project.
 Contributions are welcome.
 Some examples are: